How does Congregation Sharing work?

 Is New World Scheduler web-based?
 Does it share data via web servers?
 Can the data be accessed online?

-No, New World Scheduler is not web-based.
+New World Scheduler is not web-based.
 It must be installed locally on your computer.

 Web-based applications by nature must allow any website administrators, developers and potentially support personnel full access to everyone’s data.
 This means they can potentially access every single persons data in every single congregation.
 We do not feel comfortable with this, nor do we feel this complies with the principles and direction in sfl.